-3.6 Parents and Carers
+3.6 Parents

-Parents and carers are expected to:
+Parents are expected to:

-- > Notify a member of staff or the headteacher of any concerns or queries regarding this policy - Ensure their child has read, understood and agreed to the terms on acceptable use of the school's ICT systems and internet (appendices 1 and 2)
+- > Notify a member of staff or the headteacher of any concerns or queries regarding this policy - > Ensure their child has read, understood and agreed to the terms on acceptable use of the school's ICT systems and internet (appendices 1 and 2)

 Parents can seek further guidance on keeping children safe online from the following organisations and websites.
-They will also be able to find links to useful safety resources and updates on the school's website :
+They will also be able to find links to useful safety resources and updates on the school's website:

 - > What are the issues?
 UK Safer Internet Centre

 - > Hot topics Childnet International

-- Parent factsheet Childnet International
+- > Parent factsheet Childnet International

-Healthy relationships - Disrespect Nobody
+- Healthy relationships Disrespect Nobody